microsoft/pxt-arcade/docs/skillmap/interface/activity1.md

 You've just discovered the most important part of following a tutorial — reading instructions!

-Sometimes the instructions are long and you need to close them while you work.
+Sometimes the instructions are long and you need to scroll to read them all.
-Sometimes, you need to open them to read the next step.

-To toggle instructions, click the **[^Less...]** or  **[v More...]** button below the instruction area to toggle this box.

----

-When you're ready to move to the next step, click **[ >  Next]** to continue.
+_💡 When you're ready to move to the next step, click **[Next]** to continue._

----

 ## {step 2}